in-solubilia/insolubilia.github.io/content/posts/a phone should be a joy to use.md

 The inability to escape from the slough trough of social media is a mulched horse.
 Other people have written about it before me and better.
 I've enjoyed "[How the Devil Stole My Eyes](https://youngvulgarian.substack.com/p/how-the-devil-stole-my-eyes)" and a couple more articles that I'll come back and add here when I remember them.

 But what can I do beyond just kvetching about it?
 How can I make my phone a tool, rather than a timesink?
 And how do I break my bad habits?
-This problem makes me think of the [Rat Park](https://link.springer.com/article/10.1007/BF00431995) and its observations on environmental enrichment: would I want the sweet morphine-drip of social media if I had genuinely good things going on in my social life?
+(This problem in particular makes me think of the [Rat Park](https://link.springer.com/article/10.1007/BF00431995) and its observations on environmental enrichment: would I want the sweet morphine-drip of social media if I had genuinely good things going on in my social life?

 ## COLD TURKEY